osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 The diagram configuration dialog also allows selecting which AADL properties will be included in the diagram.
 The *communication_properties::timing* property is implicitly enabled and is represented by specialized graphical indicators.
 Delayed connections have a double bar indicator in the middle.
 Immediate connections have a double arrow in the middle.

+Connections which are manually enabled will be removed if the connection ends are not also included in the diagram.

+The *Select the Hide Connection Labels* option can be used to set the default visibility of labels for connections between diagram elements.
+Label visibility for individual elements can be controlled using the properties view described in @sec:de_apperance.

 ### Showing and Hiding Diagram Element Contents
 Menu options available in a diagram element's context menu will modify the diagram configuration to show and hide contents of a selected element.
 Access the context menu by right-clicking on a diagram element.